dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/simple-logging.md

 Other flags in [DbContextLoggerOptions](https://github.com/dotnet/efcore/blob/ec3df8fd7e4ea4ebeebfa747619cef37b23ab2c6/src/EFCore/Diagnostics/DbContextLoggerOptions.cs#L15) <!-- Issue #2748 <xref:Microsoft.EntityFrameworkCore.Diagnostics.DbContextLoggerOptions> --> can be used to trim down the amount of metadata included in the log.
 This is can be useful in conjunction with single-line logging.
 For example:

-This example results in the following log formatting:

 <!--
     protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)
         => optionsBuilder.LogTo(